-- 4.28 The impact of a well-functioning court system extends far beyond the number of cases it resolves.
+The impact of a well-functioning court system extends far beyond the number of cases it resolves.
 The more timely and predictable a court's decisions, the better able firms are to predict the outcome of any dispute.
 As predictability and timeliness improve, the number of disputes filed may decline, because a credible threat of pursuing a remedy in court provides incentives for the parties to honor their obligations.
 Bargaining takes place in the shadow cast by the courts and the laws they enforce.
-The stronger the shadow they cast, the lower the risk of transacting, the larger the number of transactions, and the lower their cost.32 - 4.29 Where the shadow is weak, a firm's costs and risks increase.
-In India those whose contracts have been breached or who have suffered other injury must either accept a sharply discounted settlement or wait years, if not decades, to have their case resolved in court.33 A weak shadow can also make some transactions so risky that they never occur, for if there is no way to assure performance, the risk of going forward may simply be too great.
-Or firms may circumvent the judicial system altogether, taking the costly but less risky route of purchasing their suppliers or customers and so turning arms-length transaction into transactions within firms.34 - 4.30 New research underlines the importance of well-performing courts for a better investment climate.
-Studies from Argentina and Brazil show that firms doing business in provinces with better performing courts enjoy greater access to credit.35 New work in Mexico demonstrates that larger, more efficient firms are found in states with better court systems.
-Better courts reduce the risks firms face, and so increase the firms' willingness to invest more.36 - Firms in Brazil, Peru, and the Philippines report that they would be willing to increase investment if they had more confidence in their nation's courts.37 - Those in Albania, Bulgaria, Croatia, Ecuador, Moldova, Peru, Poland, Romania, Russia, Slovakia, Ukraine, and Vietnam say they would be reluctant to switch suppliers, even if offered a lower price, for fear they could not turn to the courts to enforce the agreement.38 - Firms with confidence in the courts in Poland, Romania, Russia, Slovakia, and Ukraine are more likely to extend trade credit and to enter new relations with local firms. - In Bangladesh and Pakistan the World Bank's Investment Climate Surveys show that while firms with confidence in the courts make half their sales on credit, those with little confidence extend credit on only one-fourth of their sales. - In Burundi, Cameroon, Côte d'Ivoire, Kenya, Madagascar, Zambia, and Zimbabwe, where firms have little confidence in the courts, they are unwilling to expand trade by doing business with any one other than those they know well.39
+The stronger the shadow they cast, the lower the risk of transacting, the larger the number of transactions, and the lower their cost.35

+Where the shadow is weak, a firm's costs and risks increase.
+In India those whose contracts have been breached or who have suffered other injury must either accept a sharply discounted settlement or wait years, if not decades, to have their case resolved in court.36 A weak shadow can also make some transactions so risky that they never occur, for if there is no way to ensure performance, the risk of going forward may simply be too great.
+Or firms may circumvent the judicial system altogether, taking the costly but less risky route of purchasing their suppliers or customers and so turning arm's length transactions into transactions within firms.37

+New research underlines the importance of well-performing courts for a sound investment climate.
+Studies from Argentina and Brazil show that firms doing business in provinces with better-performing courts enjoy greater access to credit.38 New work in Mexico shows that larger, more efficient firms are found in states with better court systems.
+Better courts reduce the risks firms face, and so increase the firms' willingness to invest more.39

+- Firms in Brazil, Peru, and the Philippines report that they would be willing to increase investment if they had more confidence in their nation's courts.40 - Firms in Albania, Bulgaria, Croatia, Ecuador, Moldova, Peru, Poland, Romania, Russia, Slovakia, Ukraine, and Vietnam say they would be reluctant to switch suppliers, even if offered a lower price, for fear they could not turn to the courts to enforce the agreement.41 - Firms with confidence in the courts in Poland, Romania, Russia, Slovakia, and Ukraine are more likely to extend trade credit and to enter new relations with local firms. - In Bangladesh and Pakistan the World Bank's Investment Climate Surveys show that while firms with confidence in the courts make half their sales on credit, those with little confidence extend credit on only one-fourth of their sales. - In Burundi, Cameroon, Côte d'Ivoire, Kenya, Madagascar, Zambia, and Zimbabwe, where firms have little confidence in the courts, they are unwilling to expand trade by doing business with anyone other than those they know well.42

-4.31 The investment climate surveys show that in many countries firms have little confidence in courts (figure 4.3).
-One reason may the length of time and the cost required in many counties to resolve even simple cases.
-The World Bank's Doing Business Project shows that for 2003 the time required to collect an overdue payment ranges from 50 days in Singapore to 1,000 in Poland, with costs ranging as high as five times the income per capita in Malawi.
-Nor does the evidence show that slower, more costly courts deliver better results than less expensive, more expeditious ones.40
+The Investment Climate Surveys show that in many countries, firms have little confidence in courts (figure 4.3).
+One reason may be the length of time and the cost required in many countries to resolve even simple cases.
+The World Bank's Doing Business Project shows that in 2003 the time required to enforce a contract range from under 50 days in the Netherlands, nearly 600 days in Bolivia, to nearly 1,500 days in Guatemala.
+Nor does the evidence show that slower, more costly courts deliver better results than less expensive, more expeditious ones.43